mckennapsean/dissertation/content/10-acknowledge.md

 the redesign project, Dominika Mazur, Matthew Parkin, and James Agutter all contributed significantly to this project as well.
-On the s-CorrPlot tool, this project would not have been possible without the initial tool written by Samuel Gerber, as well as the addtional feedback from Kristi Potter, Wei-Chao Huang, Tom Fletcher, and Kristen Zygmunt.
+On the s-CorrPlot tool, this project would not have been possible without the initial tool written by Samuel Gerber, as well as the additional feedback from Kristi Potter, Wei-Chao Huang, Tom Fletcher, and Kristen Zygmunt.
 In the narrative flow project, this evaluation would not have been possible without the guiding support of Bongshin Lee and Jeremy Boy, as well as feedback provided from researchers and interns at